MariaPoliti/UW-EEN.github.io/README.md

 ## Installing requirements

 You will need a working Ruby installation, with gems for Jekyll, GitHub Pages, and their dependencies.
-Start by finding the [Ruby installer](https://www.ruby-lang.org/en/downloads/) for your OS.
+Start by finding the [Ruby installer](https://www.ruby-lang.org/en/downloads/) for your OS and install Ruby using default settings (press enter when it asks if you are unsure).

-If you're using Windows [follow these steps](https://jekyllrb.com/docs/installation/windows/) for installing jekyll properly.
+Then follow instructions for [installing Jekyll](https://jekyllrb.com/docs/installation/) for your OS.
  Use the default options in the Ruby installer.

-Once Ruby has been installed, double check that you have `jekyll` and `bundler` installed correctly by ***opening a command terminal***  and running:

     jekyll -v
     bundler -v